hugoender/Alarm-Pebble-Remote-App/README.md

 This is a proof of concept and while it works perfectly fine (I currently use it to arm and disarm my house alarm every day), I plan to add more features in the future.

+Feel free to contact me with any questions at: endr42@gmail.com